rkipsch/js-coding-guideline/Readme.md

 ## Introduction
-The following style guide is based on other popular style guides out there and based on some best practices.
+The following style guide is based on other popular style guides out there and is based on some best practices.
 The following guides have been a source of inspiration:

 * http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml
 * http://www.2ality.com/2013/07/meta-style-guide.html